-First language/s: Chinese, Korean, Filipino, Vietnamese, Japanese, other Asian languages, English
+First language/s: Bengali, Chinese, Filipino, Hindi, Japanese, Korean, Urdu, Vietnamese, other Asian languages, English

 Religion/s: Christianity, Buddhism, Islam, Hinduism

-Although there are large Asian Pacific communities across the USA, the majority (49%) are located in the west, particularly Hawai’i (where they make 42.8% of the population) and California (12.1%).
+Although there are large Asian communities across the US, most are located in the west, particularly Hawai’i and California.
 Asian Indians are concentrated in New York.
-Ninety per cent of all Asian Pacific groups live in large cities, mainly Honolulu, San Francisco, New York, Los Angeles, Chicago and Houston, making them the most urban population in the USA.
+The large majority of all Asian groups live in large cities, mainly Honolulu, San Francisco, New York, Los Angeles, Chicago and Houston, making them the most urban population in the US.

-Asian Pacific Americans are visible in all strata of American society, except perhaps the highest elites.
-Some live in enclaves, for example New York and San Francisco’s ‘Chinatowns’ or Los Angeles’ ‘Little Tokyo’, although Koreans, Indians and Japanese tend to be more dispersed than other Asian Pacific communities.
-Apart from the Indochinese, they have high marriage rates, and most except the Japanese are youthful populations.
-Asian Pacific Americans are active in all occupations in the USA, usually with average or better rates of employment.
+Asian Americans are visible in all strata of American society, except perhaps the highest elites.
+Some have traditionally lived in enclaves, for example New York and San Francisco’s ‘Chinatowns’ or Los Angeles’ ‘Little Tokyo’, although Koreans, Indians and Japanese tend to be more dispersed than other Asian communities.
+Most except Japanese have relatively youthful populations.
+Asian Americans are active in all occupations in the US, usually with average or better rates of employment.
 Koreans run many convenience stores in large cities, and have entered medicine in large numbers.
 Asian Indians are prominent in academia, technical professions and the grocery and motel businesses.
 Many Japanese Americans work in sales and management.
 The Chinese and Filipino populations are split between the skilled professions and low-wage manual labour and service jobs, though many Chinese now also work in small businesses.
 The first group of Vietnamese refugees in 1975 have generally done well educationally and in business.
-In 2002, wholesale and retail trade accounted for 47 per cent of all Asian-owned businesses.
-Nearly half (47%) of all Asian-owned firms were Chinese-owned (290,197) and Asian Indian-owned (231,179).
-Korean-owned firms were the third largest group at 158,031, followed by Vietnamese- (147,081), Filipino- (128,223) and Japanese-owned firms (86,863).
 Later refugees, mostly farmers, fishers and small traders, have lacked the language, skills and capital to reach the same levels.
 Probably the worst off are the smaller communities from Samoa, Laos and Cambodia.
 It should however be said that these patterns are shifting with subsequent generations, as well as due to the impact of external forces, such as gentrification which has affected traditional Asian neighbourhoods to varying degrees in cities across the US.

-The longest-established Asian Pacific American communities are Chinese, Japanese, Filipino and Asian Indian, with the first two predominant.
+The longest-established Asian-American communities are Chinese, Japanese, Filipino and Asian Indian, with the first two predominant.
 The first wave of immigrants came in the 1840s, when young men from China, Japan and the Philippines were recruited as cheap manual labour on the west coast and in Hawai’i.
-Chinese and Filipinos worked on sugar plantations in Hawai’i, and all three groups worked as miners, railroad workers, agricultural labour, fishery workers and light industrial labour in California and the north-west.
+Chinese and Filipinos worked on sugar plantations in Hawai’i, and all three groups worked as miners, railroad workers, agricultural labourers, fishery workers and light industrial labourers in California and the north-west.
 Many went on to run small businesses and their own farms, until they were prohibited from owning land by the Alien Land Act of 1913.

-Early Asian Pacific Americans faced slander, exploitative working conditions, segregation laws and political disenfranchisement.
+Early Asian Americans faced slander, exploitative working conditions, segregation laws and political disenfranchisement.
 When the need for extra workers receded, bills like the Chinese Exclusion Act of 1882 and the Asian exclusionary zone legislation of 1917 cut off immigration from China and India.
-The Filipino and Japanese American populations continued to grow, however, and despite discrimination many achieved a modest prosperity over the next several decades.
+The Filipino and Japanese-American populations continued to grow, however, and despite discrimination many achieved a modest prosperity over the next several decades.

-While Japanese Americans suffered greatly during the war, the position of other Asian Pacific communities improved because their countries were allied with the USA.
-The virulent racism of earlier decades abated somewhat, paving the way for a 1965 revision of immigration law that led to a massive intake of Vietnamese and other Indochinese refugees after 1975.
-Before long over 40 per cent of new US immigrants were Asian Pacific applicants.
-Asian Pacific Americans became a majority-immigrant population, while for much of the century most Asians in the USA had been born there.
+While Japanese Americans suffered greatly during the war, the position of other Asian communities improved because their countries were allied with the US.
+The virulent racism of earlier decades abated somewhat, paving the way for a 1965 revision of immigration law that led to a massive intake of Vietnamese and other Southeast Asian refugees after 1975.
+Before long over 40 per cent of new US immigrants were Asian applicants.
+Asian Americans became a majority-immigrant population, while for much of the century most Asians in the US had been born there.
 By 1990, there was near parity between numbers of Filipino Americans and Chinese Americans (with larger numbers from Hong Kong and Taiwan than in the past), with Indochinese, Korean and Asian Indian groups gradually overtaking the Japanese in numbers and youthfulness.

-Increasing immigration has left Asians open to the vagaries of US refugee policy.
-Although the USA has sometimes been generous to refugees – for example, Vietnamese and Indochinese after 1975, and Chinese students who had been involved in Tiananmen Square – the Clinton administration in 1993 enlisted Mexican and Honduran officials in a campaign to intercept Chinese ‘boat people' who were leapfrogging from China to Pacific islands to the US.
+Increasing immigration left Asians open to the vagaries of US refugee policy.
+Although the US has sometimes been generous to refugees – for example, Vietnamese and other Southeast Asians after 1975, and Chinese students who had been involved in Tiananmen Square – the Clinton administration in 1993 enlisted Mexican and Honduran officials in a campaign to intercept Chinese who were leapfrogging from China to Pacific islands to the US.
 Many were fleeing China’s notorious population control policies.
 Hundreds were repatriated and several died in the process.
-Though the operation was legal (because neither Mexico nor Honduras is a signatory to the Geneva Convention on Refugees) it contradicted the spirit of the USA's international commitments and angered the Chinese American community.
+Though the operation was legal (because neither Mexico nor Honduras is a signatory to the UN Convention relating to the status of refugees) it contradicted the spirit of the US’s international commitments and angered the Chinese-American community.
 Several of those deported were known to have credible asylum claims.
-Like Latinos, Asian Pacific Americans have been subject to immigration department raids on their workplaces.
+Like Latinos, Asian Americans were subject to immigration department raids on their workplaces.

 Political and socio-economic developments

-Today’s image of Asian Pacific Americans as an educationally and economically successful ‘model minority’ is usually explained in cultural terms – a high premium put on education by Asian families, a strong family-based work ethic, powerful group support networks and so on.
+Today’s image of Asian Americans as an educationally and economically successful ‘model minority’ is usually explained in cultural terms – a high premium put on education by Asian families, a strong family-based work ethic, powerful group support networks and so on.
 While these images are based in reality, they distort the truth.
-The median family income for Asian Pacific Americans in 1999 was US$59,324, higher than the median family income for all US households (USD$60,336 in the same year).
-But there were wide gaps between different groups, with the median family income for Japanese ($70,849) and Asian Indians ($70,708) at one end of the scale, and for Hmong ($32,384) and Cambodian ($35,621) families at the other.
-Further, the family median income rate is deceptive because Asian Pacific American families tend to have more family members in the workforce than other groups.
-The per capita income of Asian Pacific Americans in 2001, of $24,277, was higher than that of the general US population ($22,851) but lower than the per capita income for whites ($26,134).
-The median earnings of both Asian American men and women ($40,650 and $31,049, respectively) were higher than those of men and women nationwide ($37,057 and $27,194, respectively), though there were wide gaps between earnings of men and women within each ethnic group.
-In 1999, the median earnings of Asian Indian men were $51,904, compared to $35,173 for women.
-Pakistani men earned $40,277, compared to $28,315 earned by Pakistani women.
-Chinese, Filipino, Asian Indian and Japanese women earned more than Cambodian, Hmong, Laotian and Thai men.
+The median family income for Asian Americans was US$83,456 in 2017, higher than the median family income for all US households (USD$60,336 in the same year).
+But there were wide gaps between different groups, with the median family income for certain sub-groups such as Asian Indians and Japanese Americans significantly higher while other communities such as Hmong and Cambodians significantly lower than the national average.
+Further, the family median income rate is deceptive because Asian-American families tend to have more family members in the workforce than other groups.
+Chinese, Filipino, Indian and Japanese women tend to earn more than Cambodian, Hmong, Laotian and Thai men.

-Many Asian Pacific Americans object to the image of a ‘model minority’, which seems positive, but denies their diversity and tends to pit Asians against other minorities.
+Many Asian Americans object to the image of a ‘model minority’, which seems positive, but denies their diversity and tends to pit Asians against other minorities.
 Even to the extent that the stereotype is accurate, it comes at the price of high pressure and long hours of study or work that may lead to depression and anxiety, especially for young people.
 The success myth also implies that Asians do not experience disadvantage and discrimination, which is patently untrue.
 For example, Asians are admitted to higher education at a lower rate than whites with the same qualifications, and when they graduate they are paid less than whites with the same education.
-Asian Pacific students who have language troubles seldom receive bilingual education or remedial help, which is one reason they gravitate to scientific disciplines.
-A ‘glass ceiling’ also seems to limit the earnings and promotion opportunities of Asian Pacific Americans in large companies; they hold less than 0.5 per cent of top management positions.
-Asians are also the targets of more bias-related harassment and violence than other urban minorities.
+Asian students who have language troubles seldom receive bilingual education or remedial help, which is one reason why they gravitate to scientific disciplines.
+A ‘glass ceiling’ also seems to limit the earnings and promotion opportunities of Asian Americans in large companies; they hold only a tiny fraction of top management positions.

 Minorities and indigenous peoples in